 With 40 years of horticultural experience, which began at Threave and Inverewe, David progressed to become a Curator at the Royal Botanic Garden Edinburgh.

 He is also Director & Curator of Muddy Feet Consultants, his own environmental education company that specialises in landscape assessment, project development, horticulture, interpretation and exhibitions.
 Throughout his career he has advised many private clients, plus public and charitable organisations including the National Archives of Scotland, the National Galleries of Scotland, the Royal Collections Trust, the National Trust for Scotland and the Royal Zoological Society for Scotland.
 David has extensive broadcasting experience in television and radio with the BBC, STV and Channel Four, augmented by global involvement as an expedition lecturer for Noble Caledonia, the National Trust for Scotland and the American Ivy League Universities of Harvard, Dartmouth and Brown.
-He became Chairman of Scotland’s Gardens in April 2017.
+He is the Deputy Chair of the National Trust for Scotland.

 Bits ye micht ken already

 With over thirty years in broadcasting wi BBC Scotland, Frieda was invited by the Scots Language Centre, and Creative Scotland, to set up Scots Radio.
 Since it’s inauguration in 2013, Scots Radio has gone on to develop a unique brand in Broadcasting – it remains the only programme broadcasting in Scots in Scotland.
 Over the last eight years this online radio programme has developed it’ own identity and video content – and has branched out into Scots Radio Projects including the recent award winning Doric Film Festival.
 Scots Radio is supported by the Scottish Government.